-1. Focus on helping young people growing up in poverty to get the personal and educational skills needed to live a healthy and productive adult life.

-2. Support low-income adults to successfully provide for themselves and their families through education and development of employment skills including mentoring, work readiness, and job training programs.
+- 1. Focus on helping young people growing up in poverty to get the personal and educational skills needed to live a healthy and productive adult life. - a.
+Expand programming for at-risk teenagers that helps them learn work skills, graduate from high school - b.
+Create youth apprenticeship opportunities with local businesses - 2.
+Support low-income adults to successfully provide for themselves and their families through education and development of employment skills including mentoring, work readiness, and job training programs.